instructure/ic-tabs/bower_components/ic-tabs/README.md

 {{/ic-tabs}}
 ```

+- associations between tabs and tab-panes are inferred by order.
 - `ic-tab-list` must be an immediate child of `ic-tabs`
 - `ic-tab` must be an immediate child of `ic-tab-list`
 - `ic-tab-panel` must be an immediate child of `ic-tabs`